AfshinEfati/laravel-module-generator/README.md

 - **Feature Tests**: `tests/Feature/ProductCrudTest.php`

 > Tip: rerunning the generator without `--force` will skip existing files and list the skipped paths in the console output.

+> New in v4: you can prime the generator with a migration when the Eloquent model class is not ready yet:
+>
+> ```bash
+> php artisan make:module Product --from-migration=database/migrations/2024_05_01_000000_create_products_table.php
+> ```
+>
+> The command will scan the migration, infer columns, nullable/unique flags, and foreign keys, then feed that metadata to the DTO, FormRequest, Resource, and Feature Test generators.

 ---